FACULTY and STAFF BIOGRAPHIES 2014-2015

 Yey Eun Hwang: Preschool Teacher

 Sarah is new to the Childcare Centre team but comes with a long history of dedication to the Waldorf school movement.
 Sarah has been passionate about Waldorf pedagogy since starting her journey in early childhood education in 2007.
 Since then she has worked as a preschool teacher and a daycare co-ordinator at a community childcare centre in the Gulf Islands, BC.
 She is dedicated to supporting the child and family during the wondrous time that is early childhood.
 During her early childhood teacher training she completed her practical work at the Nelson Waldorf School in BC, volunteered at The Dunedin Waldorf school in New Zealand, and assisted with the opening of a Steiner-inspired Childcare facility in Tauranga, New Zealand.
 Sarah holds a Diploma in ECE, infant and toddler development, and environmental studies and enjoys bringing the children’s attention to the flora and fauna in our urban playground.
-She is currently completing the Foundation Studies in Anthroposophy (Rudolf Steiner Centre) and a certificate in working with children with special needs.
+She has completed the Foundation Studies in Anthroposophy course and a certificate in working with children with special needs.
+Sarah is currently enrolled in the part time birth to three training at the Rudolf Steiner Centre.
 Sarah is inspired by wonderful memories of her experience as a young child at the Toronto Waldorf School.

 Charlotte Koen-Butt: Childcare Assistant

 Charlotte has been working at the childcare centre as a supply, volunteer and support staff since 2011.
-She is a Waldorf Academy Graduate and is currently enrolled in the Foundations in Anthroposophy course at the Rudolf Steiner Centre.
-Having a natural gift for providing a safe, secure, rich and warm environment for young children, Ms Charlotte will formalize her training by entering the Waldorf Birth to Three training at the Rudolf Steiner Centre.
+She is a Waldorf Academy Graduate and has completed the Foundations in Anthroposophy course at the Rudolf Steiner Centre.
+Charlotte has a natural gift for providing a safe, secure, rich and warm environment for young children.
+She is currently enrolled in the the Waldorf Birth to Three training at the Rudolf Steiner Centre.
 Ms Charlotte is also a gifted singer and has filled the childcare with the sound of her beautiful voice.
 She has very enthusiastically taken on her role and is happy to be part of the Childcare Staff.

 EARLY CHILDHOOD TEACHERS